 I worked as an external tutor with undergraduate BSW students (2005-2009), prior to joining the School as a lecturer in Social Work in 2010.

 My research interests focus on palliative and end-of-life care, bereavement and lung cancer.
 I am particularly interested in understanding the psychosocial impact of living with a life-limiting illness such as lung cancer, and how people make decisions about their treatment and care.
 I am also interested in exploring bereavement needs assessment, how people cope with loss and grief, and what interventions are most effective to active and bereaved family carers.

-	I am currently undertaking my doctoral research (part-time) with Queen’s University and South Eastern Health and Social Care Trust.
-The purpose of the research is to explore end-of-life care decision-making by patients diagnosed with advanced lung cancer.
-This research is part-funded by the Irish Hospice Foundation, Dublin and Queen’s University.
+I undertook my doctoral research (part-time) with Queen’s University and South Eastern Health and Social Care Trust.
+The purpose of the research was to explore end-of-life care decision-making experiences of patients diagnosed with advanced lung cancer and their professional carers.
+This research was part-funded by the Irish Hospice Foundation, Dublin and Queen’s University.

 SWK3007 Practice learning (level 3)

 SWK1003 Theory, skills and preparation for practice (UGR)

 SWK2007 Theory, skills and preparation for practice (RGR)